This is the multi-page printable view of this section. Click here to print.

 To deploy SimpleStorage to your Solo network using a deploy script:

-npx hardhat run scripts/deploy.ts --network solo
+npx hardhat run scripts/deploy.ts --network my_solo_deployment

 A minimal scripts/deploy.ts looks like:

-import { ethers } from "hardhat";
+import { network } from "hardhat";

 async function main() {